agamyaaa14/DataSphere/README.md

 # DataSphere

-Welcome to **DataSphere**! 🌐 Dive into a universe of data-driven projects curated from various leading learning platforms.
+Welcome to **DataSphere**! 🌐 Dive into a universe of data-driven and machine learning projects curated from various leading learning platforms.
 This repository serves as a comprehensive collection of guided projects, each housed in its own folder, offering a wealth of knowledge and practical experience in data science, machine learning, and analytics.

 ## 📂 Project Structure